Skip to main content

 Seasonal Affective Disorder (SAD)

-Severity of it varies from person to person.
+The severity of it varies from person to person.
 People with severe seasonal affective disorder might be affected by bipolar disorder.

 Individuals who experience similar symptoms in summer are supposed to be affected by reverse seasonal affective disorder.
-SAD is also known as ‘winter blues’, ‘seasonal depression’ ‘winter depression’ or ‘hibernation reaction’.
-With SAD, an individual experiences signs of depression like fatigue, disinterest in daily activities and lethargy as the winter months approach and the daylight period begins to decrease.
+SAD is also known as ‘winter blues’, ‘seasonal depression’ ‘winter depression’, or ‘hibernation reaction’.
+With SAD, an individual experiences signs of depression like fatigue, disinterest in daily activities, and lethargy as the winter months approach and the daylight period begins to decrease.

 Whom does SAD affect